 Basic Profile of International Professionals

 The following are some specific characteristics of this diverse group known as international professionals.
-This group has complex learning needs.
-English as a Second Language (ESL) programs are far too elementary in content; however, programs for native speakers—such as Presentation Skills—are not entirely appropriate.
+This group has complex learning needs, and English as a Second Language (ESL) programs are far too elementary in content.

 Below are some characteristics of this group.